 While you want the house to look functional and show the possibilities you still need to make all areas look larger.
 To do this by removing some bulky furniture like chest of draws and bookshelves.
 Consider taking some chairs along with the leaf out of the table to storage.
 You don’t have to get rid of everything, just keep in mind you don’t need accent tables and display cases of creepy dolls.
 Try to keep the windows unblocked, not only to keep it from looking cluttered, but to brighten up the place.
 The potential buyer does not need to think their furniture won’t fit and consider the extra money they would have to spend of new stuff.

-Don’t get personal.
+Home Sellers can’t get personal.

 When a buyer walks through the front door, you want her to imagine herself living in your house.
 This won’t happen if the walls are covered with family pictures and the refrigerator door is decorated with childlike Picassos.
 Add these items to your packing list.
 Let the buyer see a clean slate, ready for her to add her own personal touches.